osiweb/Hardware/new/sol20/personality/README.md

    111, second at 110, third at 101, etc. Since that can all be handled in a script, that's not a bad way to go.
 1. For a 'C128, leave Sel3 open.
 For a 'C64, leave Sel 2 and Sel 3 open.
-1. You need to jumper-select the EPROM type.
+1. You need to jumper-select the (E)EPROM type.
 For a 27C256, place the jumper at the 27C256 position.
 For 28C256, 27/28C128, 27/28C64, place the jumper at "~2̅7̅C̅2̅5̅6̅"
 1. The Resistor network values are not critical at all.
 The two networks don't